bevyengine/bevy-website/content/learn/book/control-flow/messages.md

 One thing to note is that `MessageMutator` does not run in parallel.
 This is because `MessageMutator` mutably accesses the `Messages<M>` resource that contains all of the messages of a given type.
 The same applies for `MessageWriter` as well.
-Systems accessing either will run only sequentially with each other.
+Systems accessing either will only run sequentially with each other.
 On the other hand, `MessageReader` *can* be accessed by multiple systems concurrently if they only access `MessageReader`.
 Although these systems still cannot run concurrently with systems accessing `MessageMutator` or `MessageWriter`.

 Ultimately `MessageWriter`, `MessageReader`, and `MessageMutator` are all accessing the `Messages<M>` resource for a given `Message` type.
-If you find that there is some functionality that these three system parameters cannot perform, you always have the option of accessing the `Messages<M>` resource itself using 1Res1 or `ResMut`.
+If you find that there is some functionality that these three system parameters cannot perform with their supplied methods, you always have the option of accessing the `Messages<M>` resource itself using `Res` or `ResMut`.
 Simply access it as a system parameter like you would any other `Resource`.

 ```rust
 // Custom message type.